abhisheksoni27/whatsapp-chat-analysis/README.md

 # whatsapp-chat-analysis

-Analyze phrase usage in a WhatsApp Chat, and plot a bar chart with the most common occurences.
+Mine WhatsApp chat data a draw awesome inferences.
+Phrase Frequency plotting and a lot more!

 Libraries used: